Teaching and the Curriculum

 We consider that sex education should be taught within the context of personal relationships and that it should also be linked to Religious Education, because it is concerned with the person as a whole.
 Through Science, R.E., P.S.H.E.
 (Personal, Social and Health Education) and Citizenship, our aim is to make the children aware of the changes which take place both emotionally and physically as they mature.
 We aim to do this in a caring and supportive atmosphere, linking this knowledge to an understanding of God’s plan for our growth and personal relationship with Him.

 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
 Our philosophy places SEND children at the heart of personalised learning and our curriculum is tailored to meet individual pupils needs.

 At times and when it is felt appropriate, modifications to the curriculum may be implemented.
-To successfully match pupil ability to the curriculum St. Cuthbert’s RC Primary School remain committed to:
+To successfully match pupil ability to the curriculum St Cuthbert’s RC Primary School remains committed to:

-• A broad range of extra-curricular activities, including one to one support and booster/extension sessions
+- A broad range of extra-curricular activities, including homework club, one to one support and booster/extension sessions

 - Assessment procedures that emphasise pupils’ strengths and achievements

 - Applications during national testing at Key Stage 2 to obtain access arrangements as appropriate